VilledeMontreal/authentication-nodejs-lib/README.md

 git merge develop --ff-only
 ```

-Publish the package from the current git tag, created by the previous step (should be executed by the CI):

-`npm run publish:master`

 Push to Github:

 `git push`

+Note that any push to the master branch will trigger a Github action that will build, test,
+run Sonarqube and finally publish the lib to npm automatically.

+However, if you need to publish manually, you can execute the following command, providing you
+did a `npm login` first:

+`npm run publish:master`

 ## License